How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 Not even as an emotion.

-Fascia is not simply connective tissue.
+Fascia is often described simply as connective tissue.

-Modern osteopathic and anatomical research shows fascia contains:
+Research shows fascia contains:

 mechanoreceptors (movement perception)